vmware-archive/nerpa/doc/tutorial/tutorial.md

 ## Introduction

-Nerpa, short for "Network Programming with Relational and Procedural Abstractions", is a programming framework to simplify the management of a programmable network.
-It implements an incremental control plane and allows for tighter integration and co-design of the control plane and data plane.
+This tutorial demonstrates how to write and run a Nerpa program.
+This programming framework helps simplify the management of a programmable network.
 In this tutorial we demonstrate how to write and run a Nerpa program.

 ## Nerpa at a high level